Answering the question about “When and Why” You Should Hire a Social Security Disability Attorney.

 Did You Know?

-- In 2025, the non-blind Substantial Gainful Activity (SGA) threshold will increase to $1,620/month, and the amount of monthly earnings that trigger a Trial Work Period (TWP) will increase to $1,160/month.
+• In 2025, a blind adult may be able to receive up to $2,700 per month, and the amount of monthly earnings that trigger a Trial Work Period (TWP) will increase to $1,160/month.

 Social Security Disability Claim Denied?